dortania/OpenCore-Legacy-Patcher/docs/SONOMA-DROP.md

 ### T1 Security chip

+::: details Support for the T1 Security chip (Resolved in 1.1.0 and newer)

 Sonoma has removed support for T1 chips found in most 2016 and 2017 Macs.
 Therefore on these systems, the following will not function:

 * Enable or disable FileVault